 The group is capped at 12 participants to ensure that everyone has an intimate, personalized experience with plenty of hands-on support.

-36 CEUs have been requested from the CDR for Registered Dietitians.
+Approved for 36 CEUs by the CDR for Registered Dietitians.

 (PLUS: if you complete the Dietitian Entrepreneur Foundation Course - included with your membership, you will earn an additional 28 CEUs for a total of 64 CEUS.)

 Why I created the Liberated Clinician